-- 19. Services or supplies received after coverage for you or a covered dependent ends. - 20.
-Services or devices or substances which are Experimental or Investigational in nature. - 21.
-Expenses not incurred for treatment of an injury or sickness, except as specified in this booklet for preventive and wellness care (e.g., pre-employment physicals and work-related/travel immunizations). - 22.
-Services or supplies provided without charge or where there would be no charge in the absence of medical coverage. - 23.
-Dental care except those services or supplies shown under "Dental Coverage". - 24.
-Orthodontic appliances and services including braces. - 25.
-Except as otherwise provided under the Plan or as required by law, nutritional or other services for dietary control, weight reduction or treatment of obesity. - 26.
-Rest home or nursing home care that is custodial in nature. - 27.
-Custodial care. - 28.
-Private duty nursing. - 29.
-Private room charges in excess of the rate for a standard semi-private room. - 30.
+- 19. Services or supplies received during an inpatient stay which began before you or your dependent(s) became covered under the Plan to the extent permitted by law. - 20.
+Services or supplies received after coverage for you or a covered dependent ends. - 21.
+Services or devices or substances which are Experimental or Investigational in nature. - 22.
+Expenses not incurred for treatment of an injury or sickness, except as specified in this booklet for preventive and wellness care (e.g., pre-employment physicals and work-related/travel immunizations). - 23.
+Services or supplies provided without charge or where there would be no charge in the absence of medical coverage. - 24.
+Dental care except those services or supplies shown under "Dental Coverage". - 25.
+Orthodontic appliances and services including braces. - 26.
+Except as otherwise provided under the Plan or as required by law, nutritional or other services for dietary control, weight reduction or treatment of obesity. - 27.
+Rest home or nursing home care that is custodial in nature. - 28.
+Custodial care. - 29.
+Private duty nursing. - 30.
+Private room charges in excess of the rate for a standard semi-private room. - 31.
 Non-durable medical equipment and supplies.
-Most medical supplies of an expendable, non-reusable nature, such as incontinent pads, ace bandages, or elastic stockings are considered non-durable and are not covered items. - 31.
-Conditions caused by atomic explosion or non-therapeutic release of nuclear energy. - 32.
-Any confinement, treatment, service or supply not recommended by a Physician. - 33.
-Recreational, educational, vocational, art, dance, yoga, voice or music therapy. - 34.
-Chelation therapy and orthomolecular treatment. - 35.
-Reversal or attempted reversal of sterilization. - 36.
-Exercise equipment. - 37.
-Weekend Hospital admissions, except for an Emergency. - 38.
-Expenses incurred in connection with the donation of an internal body organ (except as provided in the Transplantation Donor Benefit provision). - 39.
-Treatment for non-medical disorders, including services that are primarily oriented towards treating a social, developmental, learning disability or mental impairment, except as otherwise specifically covered under the Plan. - 40.
-Recreational, educational or sleep therapy, including any related diagnostic testing, except as provided as part of an otherwise covered inpatient hospitalization. - 41.
-Any service or supply provided or received primarily for religious, personal or philosophical reasons, beliefs or requirements. - 42.
-Any service or supply for, or relating to, full body scans or similar services or supplies. - 43.
-Massage therapy. - 44.
-Counseling, assessment or psychological testing ordered by or for use in a court of law, unless determined to be Medically Necessary. - 45.
-Professional training. - 46.
-Charges for services that are not received, such as broken or missed appointments. - 47.
-Treatment that does not meet the national standards by mental health, alcohol and drug treatment professionals. - 48.
-Supervision of patient discharge team. - 49.
-Administrative psychiatric services. - 50.
-Recheck chart review. - 51.
-L-Tryptophan and vitamins, except thiamine injections on admissions for alcoholism or with a diagnosis or nutritional deficiency. - 52.
-Megavitamin orthomolecular therapy. - 53.
-Transcendental meditation. - 54.
-Rolfing. - 55.
-Z therapy.
+Most medical supplies of an expendable, non-reusable nature, such as incontinent pads, ace bandages, or elastic stockings are considered non-durable and are not covered items. - 32.
+Conditions caused by atomic explosion or non-therapeutic release of nuclear energy. - 33.
+Any confinement, treatment, service or supply not recommended by a Physician. - 34.
+Recreational, educational, vocational, art, dance, yoga, voice therapy (unless used to treat a diagnosis of gender dysphoria) or music therapy. - 35.
+Chelation therapy and orthomolecular treatment. - 36.
+Reversal or attempted reversal of sterilization. - 37.
+Exercise equipment. - 38.
+Weekend Hospital admissions, except for an Emergency. - 39.
+Expenses incurred in connection with the donation of an internal body organ (except as provided in the Transplantation Donor Benefit provision). - 40.
+Treatment for non-medical disorders, including services that are primarily oriented towards treating a social, developmental, learning disability or mental impairment, except as otherwise specifically covered under the Plan. - 41.
+Recreational, educational or sleep therapy, including any related diagnostic testing, except as provided as part of an otherwise covered inpatient hospitalization. - 42.
+Any service or supply provided or received primarily for religious, personal or philosophical reasons, beliefs or requirements. - 43.
+Any service or supply for, or relating to, full body scans or similar services or supplies. - 44.
+Massage therapy. - 45.
+Counseling, assessment or psychological testing ordered by or for use in a court of law, unless determined to be Medically Necessary. - 46.
+Professional training. - 47.
+Charges for services that are not received, such as broken or missed appointments. - 48.
+Treatment that does not meet the national standards by mental health, alcohol and drug treatment professionals. - 49.
+Supervision of patient discharge team. - 50.
+Administrative psychiatric services. - 51.
+Recheck chart review. - 52.
+L-Tryptophan and vitamins, except thiamine injections on admissions for alcoholism or with a diagnosis or nutritional deficiency. - 53.
+Megavitamin orthomolecular therapy.